sawyermade/cvfa21netid_pa-2/README.md

 5. DO NOT add any imports or do any type of viewing (matplotlib, cv2.imshow, etc) in the first code cell with the estimate_transforms class's code.
 YOU MAY GET A ZERO ON ALL CODE IF YOU DO THIS.
 Put this stuff in the main section.

-Also, do not use any inline "!" bash commands in your first code cell where est_trans.py code is located.
+DO NOT use any inline "!" bash commands in your first code cell where est_trans.py code is located.
 You wont need it and it will mess up the grading process, which will lose you points since you cant follow instructions.

 ## How To Submit